New Zealand Warriors

-The New Zealand Warriors are a professional rugby league football club based in Auckland, New Zealand that competes in the National Rugby League (NRL) premiership and is the League's only team from outside Australia.
-They were formed in 1995 as the Auckland Warriors, and are officially known as the One New Zealand Warriors for sponsorship reasons.
-The Warriors are coached by Andrew Webster and captained by Tohu Harris.
+The New Zealand Warriors are a professional rugby league club based in Auckland, New Zealand that competes in the National Rugby League (NRL) premiership and is the League's only team from outside Australia.
+They were formed in 1995 as the Auckland Warriors, and are affectionately known as the Wahs.
+The Warriors are coached by Andrew Webster.
+Mitch Barnett and James Fisher Harris are the current co-captains, having taken over after former captain Tohu Harris announced his retirement in January 2025.
 The Warriors are based at Mount Smart Stadium in the Auckland suburb of Penrose.